Corded vs Cordless Angle Grinder: Power, Runtime & Best Use Cases

 Feature Corded Grinders Cordless Models

-Balance Generally balanced May feel front-heavy
+Balance Usually balanced May feel battery-heavy

-Endurance High durability Limited by battery life
+Endurance Strong for long use Limited by battery life

-Operator Fatigue Lower Higher during extended use
+Operator Fatigue Often lower Can rise during long use

 Design Ergonomics and Comfort